CiganOliviu/easyPass-WS/README.md

 # easyPass-windows-version
-A C++ library for unit-tests and checks for standard algos and math
+A C++ library for unit-tests and checks for standard algos and math.